irontec/sngrep/README.md

 don't want to install more development libraries), you can use release 0.0.0 available at https://github.com/irontec/sngrep/releases

+You can find [detailed instructions for some distributions] (https://github.com/irontec/sngrep/wiki/Building) on wiki.

 ## Usage

 sngrep can be used to view SIP packets from a pcap file